The agri-food sector, an essential pillar of the global economy, is currently at a crossroads, facing unprecedented challenges.

 The integration of advanced technologies and the modernization of market infrastructures are recognized solutions for reducing these losses.

-At the same time, it is crucial to optimize processes forecasting processes to improve the responsiveness and efficiency of the supply chain, promoting expansion and sustainable growth.
+At the same time, it is crucial to optimize processes forecasting processes to improve the responsiveness and efficiency of the supply chain, thereby promoting expansion and sustainable growth.

 Challenges №3: Commodity volatility